LabelNation: a command-line label-printing program

 Overview

 Here's how it works: you tell LabelNation what text you want on each label.
 You can specify plain lines of text, or even arbitrary PostScript code.
 You also tell it what kind of labels it should print for.
-LabelNation takes all this information and produces a PostScript file, which you then send to your PostScript printer (or through a filter such as GNU GhostScript).
-Of course, there must be a sheet of peel-off labels in the paper tray.
-Such sheets are widely available at office supply stores.
-Two companies that offer it are Avery Dennison and Maco.
-This is not a recommendation nor an endorsement; Avery and Maco are simply the names I've seen.
+LabelNation takes all this information and produces a PostScript file, which you then either send to your printer (many support PostScript directly) or run first through a conversion tool such as ps2pdf to produce a PDF which you can then print.

 LabelNation does automatic font resizing to fit all the lines of text on the label, supports the usual accented characters (á, à, ó, etc, from ISO 8859-1).